 Nominations may be made by RIT faculty, staff, administration, or students.
 Each nomination will need to address a minimum of three areas of the award criteria.
 Self-nominations are not permitted.

-If you would like to nominate an academic advisor or NTID counselor/advisor who demonstrates these requirements, please go to the Provost's Award for Excellence in Academic Advising Nomination Form and submit your nomination by Wednesday, November 2, 2016 at 11:59 p.m.
+The nomination period opened on Wednesday, October 18, 2017.
+If you would like to nominate an academic advisor or NTID counselor/advisor who demonstrates these requirements, please go to the Provost's Award for Excellence in Academic Advising Nomination Form and submit your nomination by Wednesday, November 1, 2017 at 11:59 p.m.

 Nominees who accept their nomination will be required to submit the following: